- 1. Introduction

 To use astrometry.net under Windows, you need to download and install the ANSVR Local Astrometry.net solver.
 The ANSVR mimics the astrometry.net online server on your local computer; thus the internet not required for any astrometry queries.

-After installing the ANSVR server and downloading the appropriate index files for your setup, you can simply change the API URL to use the ANSVR server as illustrated below:
+After installing the ANSVR server and downloading the appropriate index files for your setup, make sure ANSVR server is up and running and then go to Ekos Alignment options where you can simply change the API URL to use the ANSVR server as illustrated below:

 In Ekos Align module, you must set the solver type to Online so that it uses the local ANSVR server for all astrometry queries.
 Then you can use the align module as you would normally do.